SusanLiiii/Brandeis-Schedule/index.md

 # Brandeis Schedule App Final Report

 A one stop shop for Brandeis Student Activities scheduling.
-This product allows student organizers to choose an available room and create a new event, and allow participants to view the event schedules and subscribe to events.
-We also allow mailling between organizers and participants, so that participants will receive notice from the organizers about their subscribed events.
+This product allows student organizers to choose an available room and create a new event, and allows participants to view the event schedules and subscribe to events.
+It also allows mailling between organizers and participants, so that participants can receives notice from the organizers about their subscribed events.

 ## Technology

 ### Data seeding

-- We imported data from the [calendar-subscription link](https://www.trumba.com/calendars/brandeis-university.ics) on [Brandeis Campus Calendar website](https://www.brandeis.edu/events/) and use an icalendar API through importing the [icalendar gem](https://github.com/icalendar/icalendar) to parse the data and text to get information about all Brandeis events and use that to generate our database.
+- We import data from the [calendar-subscription link](https://www.trumba.com/calendars/brandeis-university.ics) on [Brandeis Campus Calendar website](https://www.brandeis.edu/events/) and use an icalendar API through importing the [icalendar gem](https://github.com/icalendar/icalendar) to parse the data and text to get information about all Brandeis events and use that to generate our database.
 So all events shown on our app are live events at Brandeis
 ```
 gem 'icalendar', '2.7.1'
 ```